 We are a Badminton England Affiliated Club.
 This provides the club and its members with public liability insurance and other benefits.
 As an affiliated club, we adhere to the standards laid out by Badminton England on how the club is run.

-We currently have four Badminton England qualified coaches playing at the club.
+We currently have three Badminton England qualified coaches playing at the club.
 A coach is available at every session to answer questions and provide tips on techniques, positioning and tactics if requested.

 Without members, the club won’t exist.
 We pride ourselves on being a friendly and welcoming club open to all.
 We currently have about 50 active members.
 Many of our current and past members have become friends on and off the court.
 Two past members even got married after meeting at the club.
 To maintain this friendly yet competitive atmosphere, we ask that all members remember the spirit of the game and follow the club code of conduct at all times.